MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-folding.md

 author: ptyx507x
 ms.service: powerquery
 ms.reviewer:
-ms.date: 01/01/2022
+ms.date: 01/31/2022
 ms.author: v-mescobar
 ---

 # Query folding on native queries

-In Power Query, you are able to define a native query and run it against your data source.
-The article on [Import data from a database using native database query](native-database-query.md) explains how to do this process that applies to multiple data sources but, by doing so your query will not be taking advantage of any query folding from subsequent query steps.
+In Power Query, you're able to define a native query and run it against your data source.
+The [Import data from a database using native database query](native-database-query.md) article explains how to do this process with multiple data sources.
+But, by using the process described in that article, your query won't take advantage of any query folding from subsequent query steps.

 This article showcases an alternative method to create native queries against your data source using the [Value.NativeQuery](https://docs.microsoft.com/powerquery-m/value-nativequery) function and keep the query folding mechanism active for subsequent steps of your query.

 >[!NOTE]
->It is recommended that you read the documentation on [query folding](query-folding-basics.md) and the [step folding indicators](query-folding-basics.md) to better understand the concepts used throughout this article.
+>We recommend that you read the documentation on [query folding](query-folding-basics.md) and the [step folding indicators](query-folding-basics.md) to better understand the concepts used throughout this article.

 ## Supported data connectors

-The following method is applicable to the following data connectors.
+The method described in the next sections applies to the following data connectors:

 * [Dataverse](connectors/dataverse.md) *(when using enhanced compute)*
 * [SQL Server](connectors/sqlserver)